Before You Read

 Musk’s relationship reveals a different vulnerability: the stressed workaholic seeking escape.

-People who operate at extreme intensity, running multiple companies, working 100-hour weeks, living in their heads, build up pressure.
+People who operate at extreme intensity — running multiple companies, working 100-hour weeks, living in their heads — build up pressure.
 The same focus that makes them successful creates a need for discharge.
 When they finally take a break, they don’t want quiet reflection.
 They want to let loose.

-The Tisch Exchange: What “Service” Looked Like
+Steve Tisch: What “Service” Actually Looked Like

 The Pattern